Learn about employee well-being and tips to create a successful employee well-being program that supports your team.

 Team-building is critical.
 Employees can come together, bond while participating in fun activities, increase their trust in one another, and improve their communication.
 Your company could hold company-wide retreats, take employees out for happy hour, or bring in outside consultants and entertainers for a day.
 For instance, you could bring an improv teacher to teach your workers the principles of improv comedy, which teaches them how to work together and say “yes” to one another’s ideas.

 Health and wellness include both physical and mental health.
 From sponsoring gym memberships to holding weekly yoga classes and paying for therapy for your workers, these programs will help them avoid burnout and feel centered.
 Make sure that you have strong health insurance benefits in place as well.

-Wellness and wellbeing are often used interchangeably.
-Technically, wellness is the behaviors and habits you engage in (like going to the doctor, exercising, and eating healthy), while wellbeing is more of a state of mind.
+Wellness and well-being are often used interchangeably.
+Technically, wellness encompasses the behaviors and habits you engage in (like going to the doctor, exercising, and eating healthy), while well-being is more of a state of mind.
 They work hand-in-hand when it comes to your health, happiness, and overall satisfaction with work and life.

-The cost of an employee wellbeing program is going to vary based on the benefits you offer and your operating expenses.
-One statistic shows that employers pay an average of $150 to $2,000 per year on a program.
+The cost of an employee well-being program is going to vary based on the benefits you offer and your operating expenses.
+One statistic shows that employers pay an average of $150 to $2,000 per year for a program.
 However, costs can be lower or higher depending on your budget and your employees’ needs.

 Employee well-being programs can have a hugely positive impact on your employees – and your bottom line.
 But before implementing a program, you’ll need to take crucial steps, like deciding on your budget for it, including employees in the process, and getting leadership buy-in.
 It’s also critical to review your program on a regular basis and survey employees to see what’s working and what needs improvement.

 With an easy-to-use employee well-being tool on your side, you can be well on the way to creating your program, improving employee happiness and productivity, and doing your part to make your company successful.